 To align delivery systems, the group hosted a convening of transportation providers and medical providers in the Seacoast region to strengthen collaboration.
 In partnership with the Statewide Coordinating Council, the group hosted a volunteer driver peer meeting.
 This meeting focused on providing an open forum in which volunteer driver programs discussed how the pandemic impacted their services and how to recruit and retain volunteers.
 In the summer of 2020 the AHA Transportation Group launched a Volunteer Driver Program Peer to Peer Network to support the strengthening and development of volunteer driver programs across the state.

 Approximately 80% of NH communities have some form of volunteer driver program.
-To learn more about the volunteer driver programs (VDP) in your area by exploring Southern NH Planning Commission’s VDP Interactive Map.
+To learn more about the volunteer driver programs (VDP) in your area by exploring our Interactive Map.

 View the NH Alliance for Healthy Aging Transportation Group Strategy brief.